Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/home_gradient.md

 [Visit tutorial](tutorial_removal){: .btn .btn--info .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Steady-state tumbling frequency remains robust when traveling down an attractant gradient
+## Steady state tumbling frequency remains robust when traveling down an attractant gradient

 The following figure shows the plot of molecules in our model as the concentration of attractant ligand decreases exponentially with *l*<sub>0</sub> = 10<sup>7</sup> and *k* equal to -0.3.
 As the ligand concentration decreases, the concentration of bound ligands plummet as bound ligands dissociate and there are not enough free ligands to replace the dissociating ones.
 In the absence of ligand-receptor binding, CheY can readily phosphorylate, causing a spike in phosphorylated CheY.
 Demethylation of receptors then causes the concentration of phosphorylated CheY to steadily return back to its equilibrium.